I have been involved with several research and software projects, mostly related to cryptography and combinatorics.

 I am particularly interested in exploring the fascinating area of combinatorics, and my research is usually motivated by interesting problems in cryptography.

 A cover-free family is a set system with n subsets of a t-set, where the union of any d subsets does not contain any other.
-They have several applications in cryptography, and we mainly explore the ones related to digital signatures.
-We propose new constructions of these families to allow for fault-tolerance in both static and dynamic applications.
+I have been studying these objects with a special focus on applications in cryptography.
+Together with Lucia Moura, we have published a survey on the subject.

 Combinatorial group testing allows us to identify defective elements in a set of elements while performing a small number of tests.
 We use this technique to create a digital signature scheme that allows us to identify modifications in signed data without invalidating the entire signature.
+Nowadays, some students of mine have been exploring the practical implementations and improvements of this idea.

 A Difference Set D is a subset of a group G such that every non-identity element of G can be represented as a product d1 d2-1 of two elements d1 and d2 of D. They have some interesting applications in coding theory and cryptography.
 In the past few years, we have been exploring new ways of constructing these objects.

 I have worked with medical systems on two different occasions.
 The first one was a project to provide a reliable, flexible, and secure authentication for the telemedicine system used in the State of Santa Catarina (Brazil).
-The second was a study on private verification of access of medical data using searchable encryption techniques.
+The second was a study on private verification of access to medical data using searchable encryption techniques.

 As part of a team at LabSEC (UFSC), we developed several Public Key Infrastructure software for educational purposes.
 These projects focused on exploring new approaches to make digital certificates accessible to students and staff at Brazilian universities.